zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 Machine Learning repository.
 Extract the winequality-red.csv datafile that records 12 attributes about 1599 instances of red wine.
 You should parse and store the data as a data matrix, after ignoring the last "quality" attribute, which is an integer valued target variable.
-Thus you data matrix will have 1599 points with 11 dimensions.
+Thus, your data matrix will have 1599 points with 11 dimensions.

 You must submit a self-contained jupyter notebook, with all of your **code